 By examining the GIS General Fund, the best times are yet to come.
 The conservative acquisition strategy has resulted in a modest return in initial years.
 The majority of the assets in the portfolio are now in the statistically likely second and early third quartiles of the curve

-Investors looking for a highly tradable asset are recommended to re-consider their approach to the asset class.
-The physical characteristics of the life settlements asset limit the liquidity and opportunities for trade.
+A buy and hold strategy is the best strategy for this asset.
+Investors looking for liquidity should reconsider their approach to the asset class.
+The physical characteristics of the life settlements asset limits the liquidity and opportunities for trade.

 3. Fake Returns in Life Settlements